bridgelancer/cryptle_fork/docs/guides.rst

 ----------
 Finanical data can often be organised into time series.
 This goes for both raw data (e.g. price ticker) and processed data (e.g. moving average).
-:class:`~metric.base.Timeseries` class is a data container for handling such data, especailly when the data is being streamed in real-time.
+:class:`~cryptle.metric.base.Timeseries` class is a data container for handling such data, especailly when the data is being streamed in real-time.

 .. warning::